fryguybob/STM-Commentary/GHCSTMNotes.md

 An exception in a transaction will only propagate outside of the transaction if the transaction can be validated.
 If validation fails, the whole transaction will abort and start again from the beginning.
+Nothing special needs to be done to support the semantics allowing the view *inside* the aborted transaction.

 (See [source:rts/Exception.cmm] which calls `stmValidateNestOfTransactions` from [source:rts/STM.c]).